TEESlab-UPRC/DREEM/README.md

 ## License
-The **DREEM source code**, consists of the *DREEM.mo* file, and is licensed under the GNU Affero General Public License:
+The **DREEM source code** consists of the *DREEM.mo* file and is licensed under the GNU Affero General Public License:

     Copyright (C) 2022 Technoeconomics of Energy Systems laboratory - University of Piraeus Research Center (TEESlab-UPRC)